 Each question implies a set of allowed answers.
 The allowed answers, the options from which the decision is selecting, should be documented for each question.
 The allowed answers are specified using one of the radio buttons under Answer Type – Yes/No (for binary or true false Decisions), Value from explicit list (where you will specify the possible answers), external value list (where the list of answers is in a system somewhere), a number in range (with minimum, maximum, and default values), text (a string), a date/time, or something else (for example, a structure with multiple fields).
 In addition, any answer may come with supporting information such as messages or explanatory text that can be specified in the Support Information field.
 Make sure the allowed answers follow from the question - that all answers are reasonable given the question.
 Additionally, the answer types can be a collection.

 In this case the question is “Is this customer eligible for a refund on this specific billing item?” and the allowed answers are Yes/No so simply select that option.
-While you can specify a default answer, this is enough to create this object so you can save it using the save button and then close the tab.
+While you can specify a default answer, this is enough to create this object.

 |Calculate Price||What is the total final price for this order?||Number in range|